wp-plugins/blogchat-chat-system/readme.txt

 1. Old-school: upload the `BLOGCHAT` folder to the `/wp-content/plugins/` directory via FTP.
 Hipster: Add the BLGOCHAT Widget via the WordPress Plugins menu.
 1. Activate the Plugin
+1. Visit http://www.fastcatsoftware.com/chat/userguide/blogchat_for_wordpress.asp to finish the installation.
+1. Visit http://www.fastcatsoftware.com/chat/activation.aspx to activate your chat account.
 1. Navigate the the BLOGCHAT configuration page: Settings -> BLOGCHAT Settings and fill out the Chat ID and Host values you received during activation.
-1. Visit http://www.fastcatsoftware.com/chat/userguide/blogchat.asp to begin configuring and learning about the chat.
 1. Rate the plugin and verify that it works at wordpress.org.
 1. Leave a comment regarding bugs, feature request, cocktail recipes at http://www.fastcatsoftware.com